jd28/arclight-tools/README.md

 ### Area View

-A view for NWN areas. *Extremely* basic.
-Terrible camera.
-But a start.
+A view for NWN areas. *Extremely* basic, but a start.

+Camera Controls:
+* WASD for movement.
+* Up and Down arrow for height.
+* Ctrl+Up and Ctrl+Down for pitch.
+* Right and Left arrow for yaw.

 ![area](screenshots/area-view.png)